-Homework: Prepare answers to a series of helpful questions accompanying Johnsons's text (will be provided).
+Homework: Prepare answers to a series of helpful questions accompanying Johnsons's text.

-19. Mar: Going through Johnson's text and making sure everybody gets the details.
+12. Mar: Going through Johnson's text and making sure everybody gets the details.
 Discussion about the answers to the accompanying questions.
 Application of the framework to ON myth and opinions on it.